NIH-CARD/CARDlongread-report-parser/README.md

 ## Dependencies

-The Python scripts were tested and developed with the following dependency versions:
+The Python scripts were tested and developed with the following dependency modules (and respective versions where applicable):

 Python 3.10.8
 numpy 1.26.4
 pandas 2.0.3
+seaborn 0.12.2
+matplotlib 3.7.2
 json 2.0.9
 argparse 1.1
 dateutil 2.8.2